sofialuisa/GENERATIVE-MUSIC/Final/NotATheremin_Code/README.md

-# This is not a Theremin
+## This is not a theremin

-Interactive and experimental music project
+by Sofía Suazo & Guillermo Montecinos.

+Here is the code for my Generative Music and Neural Aesthetics class final.

+* Documentation is missing osc and websocket, and max live code.